10 Obscure Coral Snake Species

 © Wikimedia Commons User: JoelAmaya – CC BY-SA 4.0

 The only coral snake endemic to a small island.
-Micrurus ruatanus is found exclusively on the island of Roatán off the north coast of Honduras, in the western Caribbean sea.
-Several other endemic species live on this tourist hotspot: the Roatán Island agouti, the Roatán longtail snake, yellow vine snake, etc. It’s possible that Caribbean pirates once stumbled onto this island and were ambushed by the native coral snakes.
+The Roatán coral snake (Micrurus ruatanus) is found exclusively on the island of Roatán off the north coast of Honduras, in the western Caribbean sea.
+Several other endemic species live on this humid tourist hotspot: the Roatán Island agouti, the Roatán longtail snake, yellow vine snake, etc. It’s possible that Caribbean pirates once stumbled onto this island and were ambushed by the native coral snakes.

-Micrurus ruatanus is the only venomous snake on the island.
-It’s found mainly in low woodlands ranging from 0 to just 20 metres above sea level.
-Micrurus ruatanus are particularly common under leaves of coconut trees, slithering slowly along the ground.
-Its confirmed prey include the black blind snake (Epictia magnamaculata), Bay Island least gecko, and golden spectacled tegu.
+Roatán coral snakes are particularly common under the leaves of coconut trees, slithering slowly along the ground.
+Their confirmed prey include the black blind snake (Epictia magnamaculata), Bay Island least gecko, and golden spectacled tegu.

 9 Small coral snake

-This is a fossorial coral snake, spending time underground in burrows dug by other animals, usually in the top layer of soil, so that they can emerge and slowly prowl the forest floor at will.
-Micrurus circinalis preys on several other Trinidad residents, including three-lined ground snakes (Atractus trilineatus), Hallowell’s coffee snake (Ninia atrata), and each other.
+Small coral snakes prey on several other Trinidad residents, including three-lined ground snakes (Atractus trilineatus), Hallowell’s coffee snake (Ninia atrata), and of course each other.
 They also feed on insect larvae and marbled swamp eels.

-This species isn’t found on Tobogo, and only has a tiny enclave on the South American mainland, in neighbouring Venezuelan.
-Small coral snakes and the ribbon coral snakes overlap heavily in Trinidad, but the ribbon version is more aquatic, and derives more meals from fish and amphibians.
+This species isn’t found on Tobago, and only has a tiny enclave on the South American mainland, in neighbouring Venezuela.
+Small coral snakes and the ribbon coral snake overlap heavily in Trinidad, but the ribbon version is more aquatic, and derives more meals from fish and amphibians.

 10 Anchor coral snake